Grace Wales Bonner: Career

 Wales Bonner's debut collection, "Ebonics", was presented in 2015 at Fashion East in London.
 She presented two runway shows the following year, Malik and Spirituals, after which she was awarded the LVMH prize.

 Wales Bonner continued to show her collections in London, until she was invited as guest designer of Pitti Uomo in Florence, Italy, for the presentation of the brand's Spring Summer 2023 collection.
 Since its Autumn Winter 2023 show, Wales Bonner has exhibited shows on the Paris Fashion Week Men's Calendar.

 In 2019, she curated her debut show, A Time For New Dreams, at the Serpentine Gallery, which was an exploration of magical resonances within black cultural and aesthetic practices, and focused on the shrine "as a symbolic pathway for imagining different worlds and possibilities".
 It was described as "a bringing together of multiple interdisciplinary creative practices: music, fashion, art and design".
 The exhibition, which attracted 25,000 visitors, took its name from a collection of essays by Nigerian writer Ben Okri, and included work by several artists (including Chino Amobi, the Black Audio Film Collective, David Hammons, Rotimi Fani-Kayode, Liz Johnson Artur, Rashid Johnson, Kapwani Kiwanga, Eric N. Mack and Paul Mpagi Sepuya), featuring Okri's words on the wall, as well as footage of African-American writer Ishmael Reed.
 At the show's opening, Reed performed on piano and Okri recited a poem written for the occasion.
 According to Hans-Ulrich Obrist, artistic director of the Serpentine Gallery: "Grace is a fashion designer, but she's also a thinker, a writer, and an editor.
 She makes connections between different fields, from music to art."
 In acknowledgement of the influence of Reed's satirical novel Mumbo Jumbo, Wales Bonner borrowed its title as the name for her Autumn Winter 2019 collection.

+Alongside her independent collections, Wales Bonner worked for the British label Meadham Kirchhoff early in her career.
+Her wider network has included graphic designer Peter Miles, who created the Wales Bonner logo, and the Savile Row tailor Anderson & Sheppard, with which she was developing a partnership by 2024.

 Following the opening of A Time for New Dreams at Serpentine Galleries, Wales Bonner presented a musical series titled Devotional Sound.
 Performers at the London event included Sampha, Laraaji, and Klein.
 The series was continued in New York in a set of performances at St. Peter's Church from Solange, Standing on the Corner, and Laraaji.

 In that same year, Wales Bonner was invited by Maria Grazia Chiuri to collaborate with Dior to re-interpret the house's New Look silhouette for its Resort 2020 collection.
 The following year, in 2020, Wales Bonner was recognised as one of the United Kingdom's most influential people of African or African Caribbean heritage by being included in the 2021 edition of the annual Powerlist.